Long-Range Optical Wireless Information and Power Transfer: Introduction

-\section{INTRODUCTION}
+Simultaneous wireless information and power transfer (SWIPT) is a remarkable technology to support both the data and the energy transfer in the era of Internet of Things (IoT).

+In this paper, we proposed a long-range optical wireless information and power transfer system utilizing retro-reflectors, a gain medium, a telescope internal modulator to form the resonant beam, achieving high-power and high-rate SWIPT.

+We adopt the transfer matrix, which can depict the beam modulated, resonator stability, transmission loss, and beam distribution.
+Then, we provide a model for energy harvesting and data receiving, which can evaluate the SWIPT performance.

+Numerical results illustrate that the proposed system can simultaneously supply 0$\sim$9 W electrical power and 18 bit/s/Hz spectral efficiency over 20 m distance.

+\section{Introduction}

-With the rapid growth of the Internet of Things (IoT), countless network devices are interconnected in various scenarios for making our life smart and convenient.
-However, since the applications are becoming more complex, their demands for communication capacity and energy supply increase dramatically \cite{41,7,42,34,51}.
-Therefore, simultaneous wireless information and power transfer (SWIPT) technology has recently attracted wide attention to providing both information and energy at the same time~\cite{huang2013simultaneous}.
+In the era of Internet of Things (IoT), countless network devices are interconnected in various scenarios for making our life smart and convenient.
+However, with expansion of applications of IoT, their demands for communication and power increase dramatically \cite{41,7,42,34,51}.
+Facing this bottleneck, simultaneous wireless information and power transfer (SWIPT) technology has recently attracted wide attention to providing both information and energy at the same time~\cite{huang2013simultaneous}.
 SWIPT technologies can be classified into two types: wide-area omnidirection and narrow-beam orientation.
 Wide-area omnidirectional technology such as broadcasting radio-wave can support long-distance and omnidirectional SWIPT~\cite{shinohara2014wireless}.
-However, the broadcasting energy emission results in energy dissipation, which is difficult to achieve high-power transmission.
-Narrow-beam orientation technology such as beamforming/laser can support high-efficiency transmission \cite{haken1970laser}.
-But using the narrow electromagnetic beam always accompanies the challenges of mobility and safety.
-For instance, Das \emph{et al.} in \cite{9484782} present a receiving device that can harvest sunlight energy and signal light data at the same time.
-By separating the energy beam from the communication beam, this scheme can realize safe SWIPT.
-However, it is not mobile and cannot operate under sunless conditions such as night.
-To meet the requirements of high power, safety, and mobility, the resonant beam system has been proposed~\cite{7589757}.
+But, the broadcasting energy emission results in energy dissipation, which makes it difficult to achieve high-power transmission.
+Narrow-beam orientation technology such as beamforming light-emitting diode/laser diode can support high energy density transmission \cite{haken1970laser}.
+But using the narrow electromagnetic beam always accompanies the challenges of alignment and human safety.
+The emergence of scheme based on resonant beam (RB) provides a new idea to implement SWIPT.